Pure maple syrup is made from the sap extracted from certain species of maple trees primarily growing in the northeastern U.S. and Canada.

 When it reaches approximately 7 °F or 4°C above water’s boiling point (212°F or 100°C), it has transformed into maple syrup.
-Sap is approximately 98% water and 2% sugar and after boiled converts to about 33% water and 67% sugar.
+Sap is approximately 98% water and 2% sugar and after boiling converts to about 33% water and 67% sugar.

 This process increases thickness and also darkens the color, which can vary from golden to dark brown depending on different factors.

 Pure maple syrup is graded in terms of flavor and color, although the grade alone does not always determine equivalent flavor characteristics.
-In 2013, the International Maple Syrup Institute, in conjunction with and other maple syrup producer associations, proposed a new unified grading system. (*)
+In 2013, the International Maple Syrup Institute, in conjunction with other maple syrup producer associations, proposed a new unified grading system. (*)

 Essentially, there is no more Grade B, only Grade A's which are broken down into four main categories according to color and taste: